prasannat05/SmartGrievance/README.md

 ---

 ## Screenshots
-🖼Below are the visual snapshots of SmartGrievance in action:
+Below are the visual snapshots of SmartGrievance in action:

 Login Page